 Banana – Frozen banana makes the smoothie super creamy.
 Skip adding it if you don’t like bananas in your smoothies.

 Pineapple – Choose a ripe and juicy fresh pineapple.
 Peel the skin using a sharp knife and cut the flesh into cubes.
 Freeze the cubes for 5-6 hours.

 You can use canned pineapple too.
 Just drain the liquid in which it was preserved.

 Plain Yogurt – I like to add plain yogurt to my smoothies for a creamy texture and to make them more filling.
 You can use strawberry-flavored yogurt or vanilla yogurt in place of plain yogurt.

-Milk – Use whole milk (full-fat milk), skim, or low-fat milk.
-Plant-based milk like coconut milk, soy milk, cashew milk, oat milk, almond milk, etc also works great in this recipe.
+Milk – Use whole milk (full-fat milk), skim milk, or low-fat milk.
+Plant-based milk, like coconut milk, soy milk, cashew milk, oat milk, almond milk, etc., also works great in this healthy strawberry pineapple smoothie recipe.

 Sweetener – Depending on whether or not strawberries and pineapple are sweet, you can add or avoid honey or sugar to sweeten the smoothie.
 Maple syrup and agave nectar can also be used.